Dan-Krod/PLC-programming/lab_work_4/assignment/lab_4_assignment.md

 Design and implement a digital code lock using **SIMATIC STEP 7**, with a specific input sequence (0-6-1-3) to unlock the system.
 The control algorithm uses SR-trigger logic and memory markers.
 The lock opens for a set time if the correct sequence is entered; otherwise, it resets.

-All source files, screenshots, symbolic tables, and program descriptions are located in the `src/` folder.
+_All reference files (program listings, tables, logic expressions, screenshots) are provided in the `src/` folder._

 ---